Mixed twistor D-modules: Good-KMS smooth -triple

 \begin{lem} $\Xi^{(\veca_K)}_K \psi^{(\veca_J)}_{J}\nbigt_I[\ast A!B]$ is strict, and strictly specializable along any $z_j$ $(j\in \ellsitabar)$.
 Moreover, for $j\in \ellsitabar\setminus(I\sqcup J)$, we have natural isomorphisms

 \end{lem} \pf We have only to consider the case $I=J=\emptyset$.
 We use an induction on $|K|$.
-If $|K|=0$, the claim follows from the previous result.
-We shall show the claim in the case $|K|=m$, by assuming the claim in the case $|K|<m$.
+If $|K|=0$, the claim follows from Proposition \ref{prop;11.1.21.1}.
+We shall prove the claim in the case $|K|=m$, by assuming the claim in the case $|K|<m$.